5 Mind-Blowing Oregon Photography Sites All Photographers Need to Visit This Summer and Why

 Silver Falls State Park is a double dose of photo bliss when it comes to Oregon photography locations!
 Not only does it contain beautiful landscape opportunities, but it is one of the best places in Oregon for portrait sessions.

 Silver Falls contains 10 different waterfalls to photograph, including one with a walking path behind it, so you can photograph the back side of water.
 All our Disney fans will laugh at that reference, but even if you’ve never heard the joke, imagine the pristine beauty of cascading water.
-Then think about it taking up the full of your shot.
+Then imagine walking behind the falling flow.
 That’s a unique perspective you don’t often see in travel or landscape photography.
-Besides endless Oregon landscape photo ops, Silver Falls is

 As a travel photographer, one of my favorite things about Silver Falls is the fact that it is dog and horse friendly (on certain trails.)
 No portrait session is complete without photos with your favorite pup or pony.